Dafydd Helps-Fursse

 Occupation: Stone Mason

-Sea Experience: Surfing Water baby, 1 year of rowing
+Sea Experience: Surfing water baby, 1 year of rowing

 Why are you competing in the World’s Toughest Row?